nzaker/ATOMAP/doc/automation.rst

 ^^^^^^^^^^^^^

 Our example is the imaginary *YourStructure*, which consists of two sublattices, *SublatticeA* and *SublatticeO*.
-*SublatticeA* is a sublattice of heavy transition metal atoms, while *SublatticeO* is oxygen (light atoms).
+*SublatticeA* is a sublattice consisting of heavy transition metal atoms, while *SublatticeO* is oxygen (light atoms).
 This means that *SublatticeA* will have good contrast in ADF-images, while *SublatticeO* is only visible in ABF-images (together with A, of course).
 The example is constructed to give an insight in how you program the parameters to use the different images to find the atom positions.
 Of course, if all the sublattices in your real material are best resolved in ADF, this image can be used for all.